M-Amrollahi/Personal-Notes/reading_notes.md

 [link](https://medium.com/aiguys/how-to-classify-unlabeled-data-tricks-for-semisupervised-learning-57706ff04813)

 ## How to use pandas in efficient way.
-Dask. iterate.
+Dask. iterate.\
 [link](https://towardsdatascience.com/14-techniques-to-make-your-pandas-workflow-lighting-fast-b00ff0ac9267)

 ## How to build a question-answering model with t5.
-Dataset: translate from english to german. context, question, answer
+Dataset: translate from english to german. context, question, answer\
 [link](https://towardsdatascience.com/creating-a-dutch-question-answering-machine-learning-model-3b666a115be3)
 [link](https://medium.com/@xiaohan_63326/fine-tune-fine-tuning-bert-for-question-answering-qa-task-5c29e3d518f1)

 ## How to find out model/data drift?
 How detect it? types of drifts.
 NannyML package to detect drifts.

-Covariate shift: shift in input data (independent variables).
+- Covariate shift: shift in input data (independent variables).
-Prior probability shift: shift in target variables.
+- Prior probability shift: shift in target variables.
-Concept drift: change the relation between input and target.
+- Concept drift: change the relation between input and target.

 [link](https://towardsdatascience.com/monitoring-machine-learning-models-a-tried-and-true-cure-for-a-data-scientists-insomnia-c45b0979a878)

+## Pydantic
-## Pydantic. define data in pythonic way. if we have data in different manners, we can change them in single unit shape.
+Define data in pythonic way. if we have data in different manners, we can change them in single unit shape.

 [link](https://towardsdatascience.com/easily-validate-user-generated-data-using-pydantic-5ace695cc3c8)

 ## AI and types of reasoning.
-Inductive: Specific, Patern, General (like leaves to trees) .
-Deductive: General, Hypothesis, Specific (like clustering).
+- Inductive: Specific, Patern, General (like leaves to trees) .
+- Deductive: General, Hypothesis, Specific (like clustering).

 [link](https://towardsdatascience.com/on-ai-and-types-of-reasoning-fc6980295158)

-## with this package you can fix the unicode char issues. ftfy.
+## with this package you can fix the unicode char issues: ftfy.
 Correct the sentence using â€œftfyâ€\x9d.

 ## How to use mlflow to log whatever we need during the training models like loss, acc, model params and...